Supremicus/FreeNAS-Jail-Scripts/readme.md

+## updatesab.sh

+Script to update SABnzbd from source.

 ## zpoolscan.sh

 Script to monitor zpool health and turn on the drive failure led of failed disks on Supermicro SAS2 Backplane.